Sourcing Pixian Doubanjiang (Chili Bean Paste)

 On our culinary adventures, Lotus Culinary Travel took travelers to Pixian County, the home of Sichuan doubanjiang, where we toured the original artisan douban company, Shao Feng He, learning the details of how the famed paste is made from the Brothers Chen.
 They are descendants of Chen Shouxin, who started the company during the Qing Dynasty, in 1666.
 Some of their douban’s secrets: The broad beans are left to ferment for several months in 3-foot-tall terra cotta crocks, then the chilies and other ingredients are added and it’s further fermented for at least a year in total.
 The thousands of crocks are individually hand-stirred every single day, and on good-weather days the lid is removed and the paste is left open to the elements, soaking up the Sichuan sun and dew that contribute to its incomparable flavor.

-The red-label Juan Cheng douban we get in the U.S. is aged two or three years and made in large troughs.
+The red-label Juan Cheng douban we get in the U.S. is aged one year and made in large troughs.
 The company’s premium, longer-aged douban is aged in crocks and gets a daily massage.
 I once brought back a big bag of six-year-old douban from Pixian, and it was indeed a more intense version of its younger self, but even the one-year-old paste has loads of flavor and depth.

 Sourcing Pixian Doubanjiang